eouia/MMM-COVID-19/README.md

 ## Credits
 This data is derived from [Johns Hopkins University Center for Systems Science and Engineering (JHU CCSE)](https://github.com/CSSEGISandData/COVID-19)

+> At this moment(Mar.
+22.)
+US and France don't provide recovered data any more.
+I'm not sure it will be fixed or not.

 ## Screenshot
 ![](https://raw.githubusercontent.com/eouia/MMM-COVID-19/master/covid.png)